sirca/clusterous/README.md

 # Clusterous
 Clusterous is a general purpose tool for cluster computing on AWS.
 It allows you to create and manage a cluster on AWS and deploy your software in the form of Docker containers.

 Clusterous is currently under active development.
 While it is currently usable, it should be regarded as pre-release software.
+The latest release is 0.4.1.

 Requires Linux or OS X and Python 2.7.